 The Lenovo Yoga 920’s display bezel is impressively thin, and the webcam is now back at the top of the screen where it belongs.
-On the Yoga 910, the webcam was housed in the bottom bezel, which led to some unflattering shots, and in general people weren’t too happy with that placement.
-With the camera returning to the top of the screen, videos look much more natural when using VoIP software – and thankfully, putting the webcam back there hasn’t required making the top bezel any larger.
+On the Yoga 910, the webcam was situated in the bottom bezel, which has led to some unflattering shots.
+Suffice to say, people weren’t too happy with that placement.
+With the camera returning to the top of the screen, videos look much more natural when using VoIP software – and thankfully, putting the webcam back there hasn’t necessitated a thicker top bezel.

-Given the thinness of the design, it’s probably no surprise that ports-wise there aren't a huge number of connectivity options.
-On the left-hand side there’s a headphone/mic jack and two USB-C ports (one of which is also used as the power supply), and on the right is a full-size USB 3.0 port.
-This isn’t the most generous offering, but it’s more than the MacBook’s single USB-C port.
+Because of how thin the laptop is, it’s probably no surprise that there isn't a ton of ports available.
+On the left hand side, there’s an audio jack and two USB-C ports (one of which is also used as the charging port), and on the right is a full sized USB-A 3.0 port.
+This is obviously not a lot of ports, but it’s more generous than the MacBook with its single USB-C port.

-To be honest, we didn't find the number of ports restrictive, and it’s a reasonable trade-off for the svelte design.
-If you have a number of USB devices that you want to attach you’ll need an adapter, though the Yoga 920 also has built-in Bluetooth support.
+To be honest, we didn't find the Lenovo Yoga 920’s number of ports restrictive, and it’s a reasonable trade-off for the svelte design.
+If you have a number of USB devices that you want to attach you’ll need a USB hub, but the Yoga 920 also has built-in Bluetooth support as an alternative.

 The fact that it still features one full-size USB port means there’s some flexibility here for using legacy devices, as well as memory sticks.

 Stylus pros and cons

-One of the biggest issues with the Surface Book 2 is that despite its high price, the Surface Pen wasn’t included, necessitating an extra purchase on top of the initial, already expensive, outlay.
+One of the biggest drawbacks of the Surface Book 2 is that despite its high price, the Surface Pen isn’t included, necessitating an extra purchase on top of the initial, already pricey, outlay.

 Luckily, Lenovo bucks this trend, and includes the Active Pen stylus as part of the Lenovo Yoga 920’s package.
-This battery-powered stylus has a pleasing design and the Yoga 920 responds well to it thanks to its screen being able to detect 4,096 levels of pressure sensitivity.
-Light presses and hard presses are registered accurately in the art apps we tried, and the laptop kept up with even the most frantic scribbles.
+This battery-powered stylus has a nice aesthetic, and the Yoga 920 responds well to it, as the screen is able to detect 4,096 levels of pressure sensitivity.
+Both light and hard presses are registered accurately in the art apps we tested, and the laptop keeps up with even the most frantic scrawls and doodles.